 This lengthy and unpredictable incubation period makes detection of TB difficult using conventional measures and is one of the reasons why the disease has been so successful in remaining hidden and widely distributed throughout communities in low- and middle-income countries, posing unique challenges for halting the transmission of the disease.

 There is considerable evidence for the benefits of using active case finding (ACF) to locate people with TB in communities instead of waiting for people to seek healthcare in facilities.
-Using mobile diagnostics to find people with TB in the community leads to faster referral to health facilities and treatment, which leads to better health outcomes, reduced transmission, and fewer new cases of TB.
-ACF can fill the TB case detection gap which is often a challenge for hard to reach communities.
-However, resource and logistical constraints mean that not all communities can be screened, therefore, the challenge is to determine where and among which populations to look.
+Using mobile diagnostics to find people with TB can lead to faster referral and treatment, which leads to better health outcomes, reduced transmission, and fewer new cases.
+ACF can fill the TB case detection gap which is often a challenge for hard-to-reach communities.
+However, resource and logistical constraints rule out screening them all, so the challenge is determining where and among which populations to look.